 In October 2015 I gave a two-hour "Catch-up Workshop" on Representation Theory to new Part III students (basically it was a lecture covering background material).
 Here are notes for this, along with exercises.

 In November 2014, I supervised a student for the Part III course "Commutative Algebra".
-This year (2016-2017), I gave example classes to Part III students for the course "Lie Algebras and their Representations".
+In November 2016, I gave example classes to Part III students for the course "Lie Algebras and their Representations".

-I am one of the co-organisers for the Postgraduate Group Theory Conference 2017.
+I was one of the co-organisers for the Postgraduate Group Theory Conference 2017.
 It is a conference aimed at PhD students in group/representation theory.